What to Expect

 What if my pet needs surgery?

-Some surgeries may need to be performed same day on an emergency basis, but most procedures will be scheduled in the next available surgical appointment slot.
+Some surgeries may need to be performed on the same day on an emergency basis, but most procedures will be scheduled in the next available surgical appointment slot.
 We cannot guarantee same day surgery.
 Your pet will spend most, if not all, of the day with us.
 Please drop off at the time instructed and heed the feeding instructions provided as they are specific to your pet.
 Please bring all medications (including insulin, insulin syringes, and a small amount of food if your pet is diabetic) with your pet.
 While surgeries are scheduled for the morning, we cannot guarantee the order of surgery for your pet as this is dependent on many factors.
-Most pets will go home with you the same day as surgery, but discharge times vary greatly.
+Your pet will go home with you the same day as surgery, but discharge times vary greatly.
 We will call you following your pet’s surgery and instruct you regarding discharge time.

 Frequently Asked Questions